 In this post, we will look at 10 of the most common mistakes you should avoid as a business owner –

-1. If you have online store, traffic will follow –
+1. If you have an online store, traffic will follow –

 It doesn’t work like that.
-Even if you have the finest of the webstore, it doesn’t guarantee visitors unless you promote it strategically.
-According to World Wide Web Size there are 4.44 billion pages on the internet and your site can easily get lost in the crowd.
+Even if you have the finest of the website, it doesn’t guarantee visitors unless you promote it strategically.
+According to the World Wide Web Site, there are 4.44 billion pages on the internet and your site can easily get lost in the crowd.
 Therefore, your customers need to know about your site and the products you want to sell them.